Regression of binary network data with exchangeable latent errors: Latent variable network models

 \subsection{Drawbacks}

-The latent variable network models discussed in this section were developed based on the types of patterns often seen in real world social networks.
+The latent variable network models discussed in this section were developed based on the patterns often observed in real world social networks.
 Latent variable network models contain different terms to represent the social phenomena underlying these patterns, and thus, different models may lead to substantially different estimates of $\bbeta$.
 It may not be clear which model's estimate of $\bbeta$, or which model's prediction of $\{ y_{ij} \}_{ij}$, is best.
 Generally, latent variable network models are evaluated using goodness-of-fit checks \citep{hunter2008goodness}, rather than rigorous tests, and it is well-known that selecting informative statistics for the goodness-of-fit checks is challenging.
-Finally, the latent variable network models described in this section are typically estimated using a Bayesian Markov chain Monte Carlo (MCMC) approach, which may be slow, especially for large data sets.
+The latent variable network models described in this section are typically estimated using a Bayesian Markov chain Monte Carlo (MCMC) approach, which may be slow, especially for large data sets.
+Some recent advances do directly attempt to maximize the likelihood of network models with latent spaces \citep{ma2020universal, zhang2022joint}, however, public software implementations of these methods do not appear available, and they require certain covariate types (relation-level and actor-level, respectively) and certain latent space structures, such as the Euclidean distance latent space.